8059blank/8059blank.github.io/_posts/hackac/2021-09-17-HACK@AC Information.md

 A: Participants will attempt to earn the most points by solving competition challenges.
 At the end of the competition, points scored by each team will be added.
 The tiebreaker will be the time taken to solve the challenge.

-## Workshop Details (Intra-School)
+## Workshop Details for HACK@AC (ACS)

-Workshops will be conducted prior to the Intra-School event for ACS Students.
-These workshops will also be recorded and uploaded for interested participants from the Inter-School competition.
+Workshops will be conducted prior to the HACK@AC (ACS) CTF for ACS Students.
+These workshops will also be recorded and uploaded for interested participants from the HACK@AC (Inter-School) CTF.

-A training platform will also be open for Intra-School participants to practice what has been taught at the 2 workshops.
+A training platform will also be open for HACK@AC (ACS) participants to practice what has been taught at the 2 workshops.
 More information on the training platform will be released during the workshops itself.

 **Workshop 1**
 Dates: 13 October 2021